MikeDacre/fyrd/docs/usage.rst

 Modes::

   General:
     :list:   Display all global options and profiles.

   Profile Management:
     :add:    Add a profile
              Usage: add profile_name keyword:arg [keyword:arg ...]
     :edit:   Edit an existing profile
              Usage: edit profile_name keyword:arg [keyword:arg ...]
     :remove: Delete an existing profile (The default profile will be recreated if it does not exist when a job is submitted.
              Usage: remove|del profile_name

   Global Option Management:
     :add-global:    Add a global keyword
                     Usage: add-global keyword:arg [keyword:arg ...]
     :remove-global: Remove a global keyword
                     Usage: remove-global|del-global keyword [keyword ...]

   Dangerous:
     :reset: Completely reset your entire profile to the defaults.

-monitor_jobs
+monitor-jobs
 ------------

 Blocks until provided jobs complete.
 Allows to monitor by user, partition, or